azureossd/azureossd.github.io/_posts/2026-02-16-Basic-Network-Troubleshooting-in-Linux.md

 ## Environment Setup and Prerequisites
 Before troubleshooting, confirm which tools are available.
 Managed runtimes (Azure App Services, Conatainer Apps etc) or IaaS services (ex:Azure VMs) may not include all utilities by default.

 **In Azure App Service (Kudu SSH console):** `curl`, `dig`, `nc`, and `tcpdump` are pre-installed in the sandbox. `nmap`, `tshark`, and `zeek` are absent and must be side-loaded as static binaries into `/home` (persistent storage) if needed.
 Note that as a non-root user, you cannot install these tools in the kudu container.
-Additionally, to be install these tools in the runtime container, it needs to be up and running.
+Additionally, to be able to install these tools in the runtime container, it needs to be up and running.
 And with custom docker containers on App Services, ssh would need to be enabled.
+Refer [here](https://azureossd.github.io/2022/04/27/2022-Enabling-SSH-on-Linux-Web-App-for-Containers/) for steps to enable SSH.

 Below can be run as a quick test to see which (common) tools are already installed.